DROW OF PORPHYRA FAQ

 Q: How much time will an average reader need to spend in order to get well acquainted with the content?

 A: The first chapter is 17 pages, the second is 24 pages, the third is 27 pages, and the fourth is 31 pages.
-Each chapter is divided in half between mechanics and an overview of the tribe (history, society, etc.), and I haven't heard that they take very long to get through.
+Each chapter is divided in half between mechanics and an overview of the tribe (history, society, etc.)' I haven't heard that they take very long to get through.

 Q: Will I be able to incorporate the contents of the book to my own fantasy world?